|

 for the web server to send web pages to the user.
 This is also true

-with any other user applications which communicate with other online computers
+with many other user applications which communicate with other online computers

 via client server or peer to peer